 Instructions

-- When the beans are very tender and ready to serve, remove and discard the onion and stir in the salt.
+- When the beans are very tender and ready to serve, remove and discard the onion.
+Taste for seasoning and add more salt if needed.

 Notes

-- Let the beans cool completely before placing them in a covered container in the refrigerator.
-Warm beans placed in the fridge can sour.
+- To store, let the beans cool completely before placing them in a covered container in the refrigerator.
 They’ll keep for 3 to 4 days in the fridge and up to six months in the freezer.

 Nutrition Information